Ladder Safety Requirements

-Roof systems or overlay of composition roofs shall not exceed 600 lbs per 100 sq ft. without analysis by a Colorado registered Professional Structural Engineer.
+Roof systems shall not exceed 600 lbs per 100 sq ft. without analysis by a Colorado registered Professional Structural Engineer.

-Roofing inspections will be done the following business date from the date of the inspection request, understanding that workload and or severe climate conditions could possibly delay the inspection process.
+Roofing inspections requested before 3:30 p.m. will be performed the following business date from the date of the inspection request, understanding that workload and or severe climate conditions could possibly delay the inspection process.
 Mid-roof inspections will be performed within 24 hours of the requested inspection.
 A Mid-roof inspection is required on tile, slate or any roofing material that requires the use of battens.

-Wood shakes and shingles are not permitted in red zones identified on the Wildfire Hazard District Overlay Map.
-Where permitted, all wood shakes or shingles shall be minimum Class “C” fire rated.
-Proof of the Class “C” fire rating must be provided to the inspector at the time of inspections (tags on shingles or shakes, purchase order, etc.)
+Wood shakes and wood shingles are not permitted in red zones identified on the Wildfire Hazard District Overlay Map.
+Where permitted, all wood shakes or wood shingles shall be minimum Class “C” fire resistance rated.
+Proof of the Class “C” fire resistance rating must be provided for the inspector at the time of inspections (tags on shingles or shakes, purchase order, etc.)